aiven/aiven-docs/docs/products/flink/howto/upgrade-flink-version.md

 </TabItem>
 <TabItem value="terraform" label="Using Terraform">

-If you used Terraform (ensure you’re on provider version 4.19.0) to create your service and applications:
+If you used Terraform (ensure you're on provider version 4.19.0) to create your service and applications:

 1. Update the `flink_version` property in your Terraform script to 1.19.